 People who suffer losses because of the negligent conduct of a person or business often require assistance and guidance in dealing with their property damage, medical expenses, lost income and resulting injuries as well as determining how they may be compensated for their losses.

 The Connecticut personal injury lawyers at Owens, Schine, & Nicola, P.C., have provided diligent legal representation to accident victims since 1928.
 Serious and catastrophic injuries, including burns, spinal cord and brain injuries, fractures, disc herniation, back and neck injuries as well as wrongful death claims.
-From our offices in Trumbull, New Britain and Norwalk, we assist clients through the process of settlement negotiations and litigation, keeping their specific objectives at the forefront of our minds.
+From our offices in Trumbull and New Britain, we assist clients through the process of settlement negotiations and litigation, keeping their specific objectives at the forefront of our minds.

 Our litigation attorneys are experienced in all areas of personal injury law, including motor vehicle collisions, slip-and-fall accidents, nursing home abuse, medical malpractice and injuries caused by defective products.

 Pursuing Just Compensation Through Personal Injury Claims

 Under Connecticut law, negligence arises when an individual, business or any other entity fails to act or acts carelessly and thereby causes injuries to a person.
 The negligent party is generally referred to as the defendant.

 To succeed in a personal injury claim based on negligence, an individual must establish that the defendant owed him or her a duty of care, the defendant failed to conform to that duty, the individual’s injuries were caused by the defendant’s actions or inactions, and the individual incurred damages.
 The relevant duty of care is based on the relationship between the parties.
 For example, health care providers are held to a specific standard of care in their profession, while property owners or businesses are required to take reasonable precautions to inspect their property, address any hazards that they discover and make their property safe for individuals.